dkuntz2/docify/javatests/javasample.md

 ### toJumble

 The word to jumble up

 ### numTimes

 The number of times to jumble the word

-## Returns
+## Returns - String
 ### Case0

 Nothing, there is no case other than the standard one

 ### default

 the toJumble String passed in the method header